krush666/Easy_AI_Chat_Embed/readme.txt

 You should have received a copy of the GNU General Public License along with this program.
 If not, see https://www.gnu.org/licenses/.

-In addition to the rights granted under the GNU General Public License v3.0, users of Auto Dark Chrome Extension are granted the following permissions:

-You may use this software for any purpose, including commercial use.

-You must include this license and copyright notice with each copy of the software you distribute.
-If you modify the software, you must indicate the changes made to the code.

-Any modifications or derivative works based on this software must also be released under the GNU General Public License v2.0.
-Disclaimer

-This software is provided "as is," without warranty of any kind, express or implied.
-The authors or copyright holders shall not be liable for any claim, damages, or other liability arising from the use of the software.
-For the full text of the GNU General Public License v2